 Christchurch, located in the province (region) of Canterbury, is the largest city on the South Island, yet remains a friendly and welcoming city compact enough to easily explore on foot or bicycle.
 Following the 2010-2011 earthquakes, Christchurch has re-emerged as a vibrant, ever-changing city that Lonely Planet has listed it as one of the top 10 cities to visit in 2013.
 The rebuild of the central city continues but this is a truly unique time to visit the city and witness the changes happening every day.

 Dunedin, on the rugged east coast of New Zealand’s South Island, is a city of style and creativity where man and nature meet.
-Officially founded in 1848 by the Free Church of Scotland, it’s home to twenty five thousand students at the University of Otago who mingle with the town’s landed gentry to create an eclectic destination that enthralls all who pass through.
-Surrounded by deep blue harbour on one side and rolling misty hills on the other, Dunedin’s lush green dales and old world architecture pay tribute to the city’s Scottish heritage.
-Dunedin is a creative hub that attracts the country’s leading designers in every field from fashion to music and architecture, graphics and jewellery.
+Officially founded in 1848 by the Free Church of Scotland, it's home to twenty five thousand students at the University of Otago who mingle with the town’s landed gentry to create an eclectic destination that enthralls all who pass through.
+Surrounded by a deep blue harbour on one side and rolling misty hills on the other, Dunedin’s lush green dales and old world architecture pay tribute to the city’s Scottish heritage.
+Dunedin is a creative hub that attracts the country’s leading designers in every field from fashion to music, architecture, graphics and jewellery.

-The capital city of New Zealand is nestled between rolling hills and a rugged coastline on the southern tip of the North Island.
+The capital city of New Zealand rests between rolling hills and a rugged coastline on the southern tip of the North Island.
 As well as offering some of the best urban views in New Zealand, the city is popular for its arts and culture.
 Wellington is home to the National Museum (Te Papa), the national opera and ballet companies, and is the heart of the nation’s film and fashion scenes.
-With more restaurants and cafés per head than New York, Wellington also offers an unequalled gastronomic experience.
+With more restaurants and cafés per head than New York, Wellington also offers an unequaled gastronomic experience.